Christian views on cloning: Role of cloning in society

 Despite the ethical gray area surrounding the act of cloning itself, most, if not all Christians, still hold that children who may result from the process should be loved and cared for as much as any other child, since they would be considered fully human and therefore reflect the Divine image, as defined by Gaudium et spes, a document of the Second Vatican Council.
 However, according to Richard McCormick, S.J., cloning disrupts the familial order.
 It "would involve removing insemination and fertilization from the marriage relationship, and it would also remove one of the partners from the entire process".
 According to Stephen G. Post, a Catholic journalist, "[removal] of the male impregnators from the procreative dyad would simply drive the nail into the coffin of fatherhood, unless one thinks that biological and social fatherhood are utterly disconnected".

 Quotes

 Rev. Demetri Demopulos, Greek Orthodox pastor and geneticist:

 "As an Orthodox Christian, I speak out in opposition to any attempt to clone a human being because humans are supposed to be created by acts of love between two people, not through the manipulation of cells in acts that are ultimately about self-love."

 Richard McCormick, a Jesuit priest and professor of Christian ethics at the University of Notre Dame:

 "I can’t think of a morally acceptable reason to clone a human being."

 Mary Seller, a member of Church of England's Board of Social Responsibility and a professor of developmental genetics:

+"the antics of a few cranks and Hitler types" should not interfere with such research.
 "Cloning, like all science, must be used responsibly.
 Cloning humans is not desirable.
 But cloning sheep has its uses."